isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-sketches-of-singapore.md

 In May this year, Urban Sketchers launched a book titled <i>Urban Sketchers Singapore: Volume Two</i>, the long-awaited sequel to the eponymously titled first book that was published in 2011.
 While the debut was a visual tribute to Singapore’s urban landscape and history, volume two invited members to submit sketches of places that hold special personal significance and to include their stories and memories of each place – some of which have since met the wrecking ball.

 The artists spent hours revisiting and capturing these special locations, and have penned personal anecdotes about each place.
-Singapore is seen in a new perspective from the candid writings and more than 200 vibrant artworks featured in the book.
+Singapore is seen in a new perspective from their candid writings and more than 200 vibrant artworks featured in the book.
 Copies of both volumes are available for reference and loan at all public libraries and the National Library.

 <i>Urban Sketchers Singapore: Volume Two</i> is supported by the Singapore Memory Project’s (SMP) irememberSG Fund that was set up to encourage organisations and individuals to develop content and initiatives that collect, interpret, and showcase memories of Singapore.
 The fund has currently stopped accepting applications.

 #### **Urban Sketchers Symposium**

 The International Urban Sketchers Symposium that will take place in Singapore from 22 to 25 July 2015 is the sixth to be held.
-Previous host cites include Barcelona, Spain; Portland, United States; and Santo Domingo, Dominican Republic.
+Previous host cites include Barcelona, Spain; Portland, U.S.; and Santo Domingo, Dominican Republic.
 The event in Singapore is especially significant as it marks the first time it is held in Asia.
 The symposium will see sketching enthusiasts from all over the world gathering in Singapore.
 Registered participants will be able to attend workshops, lectures and on-location drawing and painting excursions of the host city.

 <div style="background-color: white;">
 <br/>